-CISA Issues Guidance on Identifying Critical Infrastructure Workers: Does Your Work Fall Within These Sectors?
+CISA Updates Guidance on Identifying Critical Infrastructure Workers: Does Your Work Fall Within These Sectors?

-The Department of Homeland Security Cybersecurity and Infrastructure Agency ("CISA"), issued Guidance on the Essential Critical Infrastructure Workforce, originally published March 19, 2020 and later updated on March 28, 2020 ("CISA Guidance").
+On April 17, 2020, the Department of Homeland Security Cybersecurity and Infrastructure Agency ("CISA") issued Version 3.0 to the Guidance on the Essential Critical Infrastructure Workforce, which originally was published on March 19, 2020 ("CISA Guidance").
+One key aspect of Version 3.0 is additional clarification on whether construction is essential.

 During the COVID-19 response, State and local governments have the power to execute and enforce response activities, while the Federal Government performs a supporting role.
 The purpose of the CISA Guidance is, "[to assist] State, local, tribunal, and territorial jurisdictions and the private sector on defining essential critical infrastructure workers."
 However, each jurisdiction is encouraged to consider additional public health measures unique to its community, and can add or eliminate sectors necessary to maintain critical infrastructure.
 Therefore, CISA's guidance is not binding - it is merely a recommendation that state and local governments should consider.
 It should not be considered a federal directive.
-You must check with your state or local governmental entity to determine what their guidance is and not assume that the federal guidance is binding on you.

 CISA recommends that state and local government consider employees working within identified sectors to be critical and allowed to go to work.
-Even though construction itself is not listed as its own sector, to the extent a construction project may be critical to support one of the sectors identified by CISA, it arguably can fall within the sector and be permitted to continue during the jurisdiction's COVID-19 response.
-CISA identifies 16 sectors that are considered critical and "have a special responsibility in these times to continue operations."
-If your work falls within the 16 identified sectors, CISA considers your work to be part of an essential critical infrastructure workforce.
+Further, CISA encourages state and local governments to exempt essential critical infrastructure workers from curfews, shelter-in-place orders, and transportation restrictions.
+Even though construction itself is not listed as its own separate sector, CISA has specifically identified as discussed below, that "[w]orkers performing housing and commercial constructed related activities" and workers supporting the construction of critical infrastructure are working within a critical infrastructure sector and such workers are deemed essential.
+Therefore, most construction projects may either fall under the Public Works and Infrastructure Support Services sector or the Residential/Shelter Facilities and Services sector.
+Additionally, if a construction project may be critical to support one of the other sectors identified by CISA, it arguably can fall within such sector and also be permitted to continue during the jurisdiction's COVID-19 response.

+In total, CISA identifies 17 sectors that are considered critical and have a special responsibility in these times to continue operations.
+If your work falls within the 17 identified sectors, CISA considers your work to be part of an essential critical infrastructure workforce.
 However, as noted above, it will ultimately be the state and local government that will make this determination for state, local, and commercial construction projects.